Savvy freelancers take note this is your business at stake

 4.This is so embarrassing writing this.
 I am squirming.
 If you were to fillet your Twitter feed for example what would you, savvy freelancer find?
 Are you really communicating with your target audience?
 I am a writer and social media strategist.
 I have been on Twitter since 2009 and started, obviously, with no idea what the bloody hell was going on.
 Have I ever really looked at my target audience.
 I am red in the face.
 My feed is filled with social media influencers and hilariously: writers.
 Why would I be pitching my writing skills to writers?
 Doh!
 My feed should be filled with tradespeople, small businesses, people whose skills don’t include marketing, copywriting and social media knowledge.
 This is where I made a massive mistake not setting up a business Twitter feed.
 I am my brand I thought and carried on with my personal feed.
 I haven’t got the balls to change it now it must be said.
 So however brilliant a sales pitch or information provider I have become I am actually giving this hard-won experience to people who are going to use it themselves!
 Lovely!

-5.Don’t rely on people you already know.
+Is your freelancer social media profile blossoming?5.Don’t rely on people you already know.
 They cannot be the backbone of your social media efforts.
 Get our there and become irresistible.
 A savvy freelancer will plan their target groups carefully.
 Are you listening, Vivienne?

 6.Take some time out.
 Go for a walk, leave the computer and assess just what you offer.
 What is your USP?
 What value do you offer?
 What reputation are you working towards?
 Why should people want to hire a savvy freelancer like you?